Kong/kongponents/docs/components/modal.md

 By default KModal provides you with the standard layout: modal header (optional), content section and footer.
 However, should you need to make a custom modal, you can use `content` slot for your content.
 It will provide you with just a padded container with white background.

 :::warning IMPORTANT
 Focus-trap requires at least one tabbable element to be present in modal at all times.
 You can learn more about what elements are considered tabbable [here](https://github.com/focus-trap/tabbable).
+Make sure your modal has at least one element with non-negative `tabindex` attribute (for example close icon with `role="button"` and `tabindex="0"` attributes).
 :::

 <KButton @click="modal20Visible = true">Modal</KButton>